anderkve/binminpy/README.md

 Connecting a new optimizer to binminpy is easy:
 - Add it as a new optimizer option in `binminpy/BinnedOptimizer.py`, where you specify how the optimizer should be called.
 (See the existing examples.)
 The optimizer result should be put into a `scipy.optimize.OptimizeResult` instance.
 - Add an interface function in `binminpy/__init__.py`, following the same pattern as the existing functions.

+*If you create an interface to a new optimizer that you think may be useful for others, you are very welcome to contribute it to binminpy via a pull request.*

 ## Citation